Red is a computer and video game enthusiast working as a Freelance Computer Troubleshooter. When not tinkering, he is gaming.

 Prison Architect is a game published and developed by Introversion Software, the makers of DEFCON (2007), Darwinia (2005), and Uplink (2001).
 The goal of the game is for players to simulate designing, building, and running a prison according to their tastes.
 It was released on October 6th, 2015 after years in Steam's Early Access and development.
 The game is available on Steam.

 Prison Architect won the BAFTA Games Award 2016 for Best Persistent Game.
 It was also a nominee for the Best British Game award in that same year.

 This game is playable on the following platforms:

 - Xbox 360

 Creating Your First Prison

 When running the game for the first time, you will be introduced to the game's tutorial story.
 You will be given the basic controls of the game during the introduction.
 You can opt to start a new game right away (press Esc) if you feel you already know the controls.

 When you're on the Main Menu, select Create New Prison to start a new game.
-Here's what the options in this menu means:
+Here's what the options in this menu mean:

-- Generate buildings - Not really a whole building, walls, floors, or pavement spawns randomly on the map.
+- Generate buildings: Not really a whole building, but walls, floors, or pavement spawn randomly on the map.
 You can demolish them or use them as you see fit.

-- Failure conditions - If enabled, you will lose the game if your prisoners took over your prison in a riot, you've gone bancrupt, or lost too many prisoners to death or escapes.
+- Failure conditions: If enabled, you will lose the game if your prisoners take over your prison in a riot, you go bankrupt, or you lose too many prisoners to death or escapes.